Authentication

 curl https://api.warpweb.ai/v1/sites \

--H "Authorization: Bearer wpwb_sk_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"Requests without a valid key return 401 Unauthorized.
+-H "Authorization: Bearer wwk_<your-key>"Requests without a valid key return 401 Unauthorized.

 Creating, rotating, revoking